Our Business Practices

 Compensation and Leadership Development Committee Charter

-The Committee is appointed by the Board of Directors to discharge the Board's responsibilities relating to compensation of the Company's executive officers, to produce an annual report on executive compensation for inclusion in the Company's annual proxy statement, to oversee plans for leadership development, and to exercise and perform the authority, duties and responsibilities set forth in this charter.
+The Compensation and Leadership Development Committee (the "Committee") of Discover Financial Services (the "Parent") and Discover Bank (the "Bank," and together with the Parent, the "Company") is a committee of both boards of directors (collectively, the "Board") appointed to discharge the Board's responsibilities relating to compensation of the Company's executive officers, to produce an annual report on executive compensation for inclusion in the Company's annual proxy statement, to oversee plans for leadership development, and to exercise and perform the authority, duties and responsibilities set forth in this charter.

-- The Committee shall be comprised of at least three (3) Board members appointed by the Board after considering the recommendation of the Nominating and Governance Committee.
+- The Committee shall be comprised of at least three (3) Board members nominated by the Nominating, Governance and Public Responsibility Committee and appointed by the Board.
 Committee members shall serve at the pleasure of the Board and for such term as the Board determines.
-The Board shall designate one Committee member as the Committee's chair.
+The Board shall designate one Committee member as the Committee's chair (the "Chair").

-- Each Committee member shall have no material relationship with the Company and shall otherwise satisfy (i) the independence requirements of the Company and the New York Stock Exchange, (ii) the requirements for a "Non-Employee Director" contained in Rule 16b-3 under the Securities Exchange Act of 1934, as amended, and (iii) the requirements for an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended.
+- Each Committee member shall have no material relationship with the Company and shall otherwise satisfy (i) the independence requirements of the Company set forth in the Company's Corporate Governance Policies and the rules of the New York Stock Exchange ("NYSE"), (ii) the requirements for a "Non-Employee Director" contained in Rule 16b-3 under the Securities Exchange Act of 1934, as amended, and (iii) any other applicable law or regulation.
+Determinations of qualifications, including independence, shall be made by the Nominating, Governance and Public Responsibility Committee, using its business judgment.

 Authority, Duties and Responsibilities